FunC cookbook

 send_raw_message(msg, 3); ;; mode 3 - pay fees separately and ignore errors

-In this example, we use literal
+- In this example, we use the literal

 a

-or as slice
+or a slice

 .